Available in VPC

 spec:

-ttlSecondsAfterFinished: 1814400 # Field where you set TTL manually (unit: seconds)
+ttlSecondsAfterFinished: 1814400 # Field for setting TTL manually (unit: sec)

-Run distributed node training (PytorchJob)
+Run distributed node training (PyTorchJob)

---nnodes,--nproc-per-node, and--rdzv-endpoint).
+--nnodes,--nproc-per-node, and--rdzv-endpoint.

 # pytorchjob.yaml